 2. There’s A Limit To How Much You Can Spend

 As we mentioned, a VPN can protect your internet connection from prying eyes by encrypting your data in an encrypted tunnel.
 One of the great things about the internet is that it’s open for anyone to use.
 Unfortunately, a lot of data sent on the internet is not private and can be easily captured by an attacker.
 If someone manages to get a hold of some of this data while it’s in transit, that person could potentially use it for their own gain.
 That’s where encryption comes into play.
 Encryption allows you to scramble your data in a way that can only be unscrambled by someone who knows the key to unlock it.

 The good news for VPNs is that they are growing in popularity and people are starting to catch on.
 That means they are becoming cheaper and more accessible, but there is still a limit to how much you can spend depending on your needs.
 If you are just looking for other countries’ Netflix, then a free VPN will probably be enough.
-If, however, you want something more robust or with added features like high-speed internet security protocols like OpenVPN, then you will need to spend a little more money for just about every provider out there.
+If, however, you want something more robust or added features like high-speed internet security protocols like OpenVPN, you will need to spend a little more for just about every provider out there.

 3. There’s No Guarantee You’ll Be Safe

 VPNs are notoriously easy to hack.
 If someone manages to get their hands on your data while it is traveling through their system, they could potentially intercept it and use it for their own gain.
 VPNs can be so secure because they encrypt everything being sent over the internet and only your intended recipient can unlock the information.
 That means that you might be protected from hackers and snoopers at home and abroad, but if you are using a free VPN service, there’s no guarantee that you will always be as safe as you want with your data.